mattermost/mattermost-plugin-demo/server/README.md

 The `/dialog` command demonstrates [Interactive Dialogs](https://docs.mattermost.com/developer/interactive-dialogs.html).
 Use `/dialog help` for its usage in this demo plugin.

-The `/interactive` command demonstrates the usage of interactive buttons.
+The `/interactive` command demonstrates the usage of interactive message buttons.

 ## [http_hooks.go](http_hooks.go)